Housing benefit is a national welfare benefit that helps people on a low income pay the rent for the home they live in.

 Change in circumstances

-If we pay your tenant’s rent directly to you, you’ll need to tell us if they have moved out on our change of tenant form.
+If we pay your tenant’s rent directly to you, you’ll need to tell us if they move out, using our online form below.

 Find out about the other changes to your tenant’s circumstances that we’ll also need to know about.